0.0 Executive Summary

 -

-Storage companies use decimal (base 10), while operating systems use binary (base 2).
+Storage companies use decimal (base 10), whereas operating systems use binary (base 2).

 -

-A “1 TB” drive shows about 931 GB in the system.
-This is normal and not lost space.
+A “1 TB” drive showed approximately 931 GB in the system.
+This is normal and does not lose space.

 -